 International readers of this blog should take heart that although Scotland does not have a Reformer, yet your country may have one in the Lord’s making.
 Keep your eyes open for a heaven-sent Reformer and give him prayerful and tangible support as you are able.

-“The kingdoms of this world are become the kingdoms of our Lord, and of His Christ”
+God’s Vision: “The kingdoms of the world have become the kingdoms of our Lord and of His Christ” Rev 11:15.

 “Thy kingdom come.
-Thy will be done in earth, as it is in heaven” Mat 6:10.
+Thy will be done on Earth, as it is in heaven” Mat 6:10.